hli30/capstone-mppai/README.md

 to the MNIST classification task.

-Public score: Log loss 0.20 (this is ~95% accuracy) Ranked 15th out of 95 competitors, as of April 10th, 2019.
+Public score: Log loss 0.20 (this is ~95% accuracy) Ranked 46th out of 389 competitors, as of May 10th, 2019.